diegocp/DACP_NG_AND_24/README.md

 ## App Description

 NGtv is a comprehensive movie and TV show discovery app that brings the vast world of cinema and television to your fingertips.
 With an intuitive and user-friendly interface, users can explore a wide range of content .
 Here are the key features:
-This is a Kotlin Multiplatform project targeting Android, Desktop (iOS in progress).
+This is a Kotlin Multiplatform project targeting Android, Desktop and iOS.

 - **Discover Top Rated Movies and TV Shows**: Browse through lists of top-rated content, curated from global ratings.
 - **Explore Popular Movies**: Dive into a collection of movies that are currently popular among viewers.